jainharsheet77/RESTful-blog/git-basics.md

 ### What is Push?

-Pushing is syncing your commits to remote storage.
+Pushing is syncing your local repository to remote repositories.
 ```sh
 $ git push
 ```